Of Vice and Men: Reception

 In its original broadcast, "Of Vice and Men" received 2.69 million viewers, marking a slight decrease from "Hi, Infidelity" and ranking 97th of 99 in the weekly rankings.

 The episode received mixed reviews from television critics.
 Eric Goldman of IGN gave the episode an 8 out of 10, indicating that it was "great".
 While calling Veronica "not likable at all" in the episode, he praised the second half of the episode, particularly the final sequence involving a drugged Veronica.
 He wrote, "Veronica Mars seems to slowly be getting back on track.
 There are still some problems to be sure, but this week's episode was a good one, and most notably, built towards some very strong scenes in the second half."
 Price Peterson, writing for TV.com, was also positive towards the episode, writing "This was good!
 I liked all of the scenes of Piz sleeping on the floor.
 And as much as it freaks me out to see Veronica in harm's way (I shouldn't be watching TV, apparently), I appreciated the forward momentum in this plotline."
 Television Without Pity gave the episode an "A".

 Alan Sepinwall, on his blog What's Alan Watching, was mixed towards "Of Vice and Men", writing that the episode's focus on the mystery of the week did not work thematically, as Veronica did not have a stake in its solving.
 "The better we get to know the supporting characters and the closer each arc gets to its conclusion, the harder it gets to care about stories that don't have a really personal connection for Veronica."
 Rowan Kaiser, writing for The A.V.
-Club, was very critical of the episode, naming five ways in which he thought Veronica was unlikable in the episode.
+Club, was very critical of the episode, naming five ways in which she thought Veronica was unlikable in the episode.
 "Simply put, Veronica spends most of "Of Vice and Men" acting like she's better and smarter than everyone else.
 Of course, she is smarter than everyone, so that's okay.
 But better?
 Sometimes that's justified, sometimes it's not," elaborating that Veronica became increasingly unlikeable in the episode.
-He was also negative towards the final sequence, writing "it feels slightly manipulative," commenting that the show was not ready to tackle scenes of attempted rape.
+She was also negative towards the final sequence, writing "it feels slightly manipulative," commenting that the show was not ready to tackle scenes of attempted rape.